 For more on Aaron Swartz life, feel free to view the riveting documentary The Internet’s Own Boy on YouTube below.

 > At least 16 years of age at the time of entry.

 > Currently enrolled as a senior in high school or as a student in a college, university, technical or trade school located in the United States or Canada.

 > Must be a United States or Canadian citizen or hold a current student visa.

 Only one essay per applicant will be considered.
-The application deadline is Thursday, May 1, 2014.
+Winners of the 2014 scholarship are not eligible to apply.
+The application deadline is Friday, May 1, 2015.
 Please submit entries below or use our contact form if you have any questions.

 Students agree that on submission essays will become property of Vandelay Web.
-Essays with the entrants name, image and biographical description will be used on vandelayweb.com as well as in any promotional efforts concerning the Vandelay Web scholarship program.
-Email addresses will only be used to contact students with updates regarding their status in the Future of Technology Scholarship.
+Essays with the entrants name and biographical description will be used on vandelayweb.com as well as in any promotional efforts concerning the Vandelay Web scholarship program.
+Email addresses will only be used to contact students with updates regarding their status in the Aaron Swartz Scholarship.